whenmixnetsfail/mix_adversary/README.md

 ## E2: [Reproducing Fig. 4; verifying Claim C2] [40 min]
+- [Configuration Parameters]: The configuration parameters match those used in Fig. 4, specifically: L = 3, W = 300, \beta = 0.1, and m = 500 (1 MB of data).

 - To run this experiment, first execute the following command: `python3 main.py`
 - Then enter `200` as the experiment ID when prompted.